Below are some useful tips to prepare for HP (now Micro Focus) QTP/UFT interview, followed by the most common QTP/UFT interview questions and answers.

-Actually, we had planned this post at the end of our QTP training article series.
-But many readers requested to provide interview questions so that you can prepare for interview while learning QTP.
+Actually, we had planned this post at the end of our QTP training article series but many readers requested to provide interview questions so to prepare for the interview while learning QTP.

 We devised a list of pre-requisites or non-technical aspects that every QTP interviewee has to be familiar with.

 Useful tips to prepare for QTP/UFT interview

 - QTP is merely a tool that facilitates testing.
 The ultimate goal of QTP- or any other testing tool for that matter- is efficient and effective testing.
 So, make sure your testing fundamentals are solid.

 - Next undeniably is the knowledge about the QTP tool.
 Make sure you know all the basic information about the tool.

 - QTP predominantly relies on a tester’s programming skills to design, develop and maintain tests.
 That does not mean knowing all the features of the tool or VB Script are enough.
 The most important skill the automation tester should have is the ability for the logic building.
 QTP tool and VB Script are simply vehicles that help you reach a solution.